-A clinical trial is defined by NIH as a prospective, biomedical or behavioral research study of human subjects that is designed to answer specific questions about biomedical or behavioral interventions (drugs, treatments, devices or new ways of using known drugs, treatments or devices).
+A clinical trial is defined by NIH as a research study in which one or more human subjects are prospectively assigned to one or more interventions to evaluate the effects of those interventions on health-related biomedical or behavioral outcomes.
 All NIH clinical trials require monitoring that is appropriate to the level of risk to the participants.

 For each proposed clinical trial, NIH requires a data and safety monitoring plan as part of the research application.
 This plan describes oversight and monitoring to ensure the safety of participants.
 Monitoring may be conducted in various ways or by various individuals or groups, depending on the size and scope of the research effort.

 The following sections provide guidance for oversight of NIGMS-funded clinical trials.
 This guidance does not supersede or replace any of the following: